 Understanding LLM Token Costs

 Most LLM providers charge separately for input tokens (your system prompt, conversation history, and user message) and output tokens (everything the model generates).
 Output tokens typically cost 3–5× more than input tokens at equivalent model tiers — so verbose system prompts and long context windows compound quickly as call volume scales.
+You can estimate your monthly LLM API spend for any input/output mix and call volume before committing to a model.

 Tracking cache hit rates alongside LLM costs per call surfaces the real unit economics.
 When expensive models handle queries that a purpose-built alternative could match at the same quality threshold, the gap is where the optimization opportunity lives.
 Dedicated LLM cost tracking tools make this visibility continuous rather than a one-off audit.